Samsung/tizen-docs/docs/application/dotnet/guides/applications/application_lifecycle.md

         }
 ```

-To terminate the application `OnKeyEvent()` handler is implemented.
-When the back key is pressed `Exit()` method is called to terminate the application.
-To minimize the application the `Home` button should be pressed which is handled by the `Tizen` operating system.
-Then the `OnPause()` method will be called.
+To terminate the application, `OnKeyEvent()` handler is implemented.
+When the back key is pressed, `Exit()` method is called to terminate the application.
+To minimize the application, the `Home` button should be pressed which is handled by the `Tizen` operating system.
+Then, the `OnPause()` method is called:

 ```csharp
         public void OnKeyEvent(object sender, Window.KeyEventArgs e)